 It was first endorsed to former Senator Maria Kalaw Katigbak who in turn presented the same to ex-President Diosdado Macapagal.
-When Mr. Placido T. Amo was elected Vice Mayor of the municipality of Talisay, the late Jose Macaraig continued to follow up the papers of Bayuyungan whose people were really determined to make it a new town but during that time a barrio can be converted into a town only upon approval of the Congress and not through Presidential Proclamation.
+When Mr. Placido T. Amo was elected Vice Mayor of the municipality of Talisay, the late Jose Macaraig continued to follow up the papers of Bayuyungan whose people were really determined to make it a new town but during that time, a barrio can be converted into a town only upon approval of the Congress and not through Presidential Proclamation.

-Vice Mayor Placido T. Amo then presented the issue to Mayor Amando Laurel and the Municipal Councilors as well, who in turn forwarded a resolution to the late Batangas Governor Feliciano Leviste.
-The Provincial Board responsively endorsed a resolution to former speaker of the House Hon.
+Vice Mayor Placido T. Amo then presented the concern to Mayor Amando Laurel and the Municipal Councilors as well, who in turn forwarded a resolution to Batangas Governor Feliciano Leviste.
+The Provincial Board responsively endorsed a resolution to the former speaker of the House Hon.
 Jose B. Laurel, Jr. and finally through House Bill No. 17628 and Republic Act No. 5689 dated June 21, 1969, the Municipality of Laurel (in honor of the late Jose P. Laurel, Sr.) was created with seven (7) barrios while barrio Bayuyungan became the Poblacion area.

 The Municipality of Laurel celebrated its first Foundation Day on March 9, 1972, in commemoration of the birth anniversary of the late Jose P. Laurel, Sr. Thereafter, the Municipality became prosperous and progressive with a total area of 7,129.29 hectares envisioned for AGRI-ECO-TOURISM.